-On Random Oracles: The authors of this paper show in [45] that if all parties are given access to a random oracle, then there actually exists everlasting security in the hybrid BSM without an initial key and with low storage requirements from Alice and Bob.
-Therefore, finding a compression algorithm for SAT would show an example of a task that is achievable with random oracles but altogether impossible without them.
+ON RANDOM ORACLES: The authors of this paper show in [29] that if all parties are given access to a random oracle, then there actually exists everlasting security in the hybrid BSM without an initial key and with low storage requirements from Alice and Bob9.
+Therefore, finding a compression algorithm for SAT would show an example of a task that is simple with random oracles but altogether impossible without them.
 This would constitute an argument against relying (blindly) on random oracles to determine whether a task is feasible at all.
-This is different than previous results such as [5, 12, 41, 64, 6], which show specific protocols that becomes insecure if the random oracle is replaced by a function with a small representation.
-Model separation results were discussed by Nielsen [73, 74] (for non-interactive non-committing encryption) and Wee [82] (for obfuscating point functions), but the separations there are between the programmable and non-programmable random oracle models.
-In contrast, the hybrid BSM result in [45] holds also if the oracle is non-programmable.
+This is different than previous results such as [10, 27, 45, 7] that show a specific protocol that becomes insecure if the random oracle is replaced by a function with a small representation.
+Model separation results (such as the implication of compression) were discussed by Nielsen [52, 53] (for non-interactive non-committing encryption) and Wee [62] (for obfuscating point functions), but the separation there is between the programmable and non-programmable random oracle models (in contrast, the hybrid BSM result in [29] holds also if the oracle is non-programmable).